Search Menu

 Product types that are NOT allowed

-• No marketing that mimics foods or items that are typically marketed to children
+• Cannot mimic products that are usually marketed to children

-• Cannot contain a combined concentration of total THC and any allowed THC analog of more than 0.3% on a dry weight basis see R-68-26 for details
+• Products that have a combined concentration of total THC and any THC analog exceeding 0.3% on a dry weight basis

-• Cannot contain a combined amount of total THC and any THC analog that exceeds 10% of the total cannabinoid content.
+• Products that contain a combined amount of total THC and any THC analog exceeding 10% of the total cannabinoid content

-• For products registered after May 3rd 2023 they cannot exceed a total of THC and any THC analog that is greater than 5 milligrams per serving; and 150 milligrams per package.
+• Products that have a total of THC and any THC analog that is greater than: 5 milligrams per serving; and 150 milligrams per package

 What THC and THC Analogs are included in the Total THC allowed